 EAST TO WEST: Going this way, the ascent from The Back 40 Loop - Segment 2: East End Of 340 to Blowing Springs

-up to the Bethnal Rd. crossing offers a little steeper climb than going west to east.
+up to the Bethnal Rd. crossing offers an easy climb.
 Once you cross Bethnal Rd. and drop in, you'll have a few bermed corners that lead you into the "stump dump" field.
-It's a subtle descent, but the soil is good, and you can carry some really high speeds throughout this section.
+It's a subtle descent, but the soil is good, and you can carry some fairly high speeds throughout this section.

 Once through the field, you duck back into the woods and follow a narrow bench-cut trail in and out of some hollows with some sharp switchbacks where the "up and back" trails cross the dry creek beds.
 This leads you back to the power line road and two very sharp switchbacks.
 You now head back into the canopy and after a short descent and level section, you begin a very brief climb back up to SBAT